Flawwles/emailsplit/README.md

 1. Run `npm install` to install dependencies

-2. You need PhantomJS installed `npm install -g phantomjs`
+2. You need PhantomJS installed `npm install -g phantomjs` || Currently working with PhantomJS 2.1.1

 3. Run `npm link` to add `emailsplit` as a global command